jackie-do/ruby_and_rails_knowledge/useful_gems.md

 ## 4) Authentications and Authorizations
   > * `pundit` - Pundit provides a set of helpers which guide you in leveraging regular Ruby classes and object oriented design patterns to build a simple, robust and scaleable authorization system.
   > * `devise_invitable` - It adds support to Devise for sending invitations by email (it requires to be authenticated) and accept the invitation setting the password.
-  > * `devise` - Devise is a flexible authentication solution for Rails based on Warden
+  > * `devise` - Devise is a flexible authentication solution for Rails based on Warden.
+  > * `mechanize` - used for automating interaction with websites.
+Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.

 ## 5) Ruby Framework, CMS
   > * `grape` - Grape is a REST-like API framework for Ruby.
 It's designed to run on Rack or complement existing web application frameworks such as Rails and Sinatra by providing a simple DSL to easily develop RESTful APIs.